-->

-If you’ve gained weight that seems tied to your cycle, bloating before your period, intense cravings, stubborn fluid retention, you may have heard about Vitex, also known as chasteberry.
+If you’ve gained weight that seems tied to your cycle, bloating before your period, intense cravings, and stubborn fluid retention, you may have heard about Vitex, also known as chasteberry.

 What it may do is support hormonal balance, particularly in women experiencing progesterone deficiency, estrogen dominance, PMS, or perimenopausal fluctuations.
 And for some women, correcting hormonal imbalances can indirectly improve weight-related symptoms.

+So the real question isn't, “Does Vitex burn fat?”
 It’s: Can balancing hormones reduce weight-related symptoms like bloating, cravings, and fluid retention?

 Vitex (Chasteberry) for Hormonal Weight Loss